-1. Healthy Water, Healthy People- How do you use water to protect your health?
+1. Using Water Wisely- How do you use water wisely?

-2. Healthy Water, Healthy Environment - Keep our waterways clean.
+2. Rivers Alive - Keep our waterways clean.

-3. Healthy Water, Healthy Community- Water professionals provide water services that keep our economy flowing.
+3. Imagine a Day Without Water- Water is essential and professionals provide water services that keep our economy flowing.

 Need inspiration or research?
 Visit these websites:

 The finalists' films will be shown and winning films will be announced at the "Ripple Effect Blue Carpet Premiere" at the Morton Theater, Athens, GA in Spring 2023.